Chronology

 1991

 Museo of Contemporary Art, Mexico City shows her work.
-Travels to Mexico, visits Frieda Kahlo’s home.
+Travels to Mexico, visits Frida Kahlo’s home.

 1993